 This month, we are highlighting on our social channels some of our dairy farmers who know the importance of providing an environment that keeps their cows healthy, safe, and happy.
-Animal care is a farmer’s number one priority because when the cows are happy, they produce more milk!
+Animal care is a farmer’s number one priority because happy and healthy cows produce more milk!

 Darlin Dairy Farm – Lee County, Alabama